wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

 ##### 16 Service of documents and time for filing defence by Crown

-*   (1) In any civil proceedings instituted against the Attorney-General, or to which the Attorney-General is joined as a party or third party, as aforesaid, the first document required to be served on him, and any other document required to be served before an address for service has been given by him, shall be served on the Attorney-General by delivering it to the Solicitor-General or by leaving it at the office of the Solicitor-General in Wellington.
+*   (1) In any civil proceedings instituted against the Attorney-General, or to which the Attorney-General is joined as a party or third party, as aforesaid, the first document required to be served on him or her , and any other document required to be served before an address for service has been given by him or her, shall be served on the Attorney-General by delivering it to the Solicitor-General or by leaving it at the office of the Solicitor-General in Wellington.

     (2) In any civil proceedings against the Crown under this Act the time to be allowed in any writ or summons for the filing of a statement of defence or notice of intention to defend shall be not less than 28 days, or such further time as the court may allow.